On this page...

 At the beginning of the 1950's, a number of Marists from Australia went to Japan to assist in post-war reconstruction, and to establish a mission.
 Since that time, the Japanese region has been a part of the Australian province.

-Today eighty-seven Fathers and Brothers belong to the province.
+Today eighty-five Fathers and Brothers belong to the province.
+The seek to do the work of Christ in the spirit of Mary. |

 |